 Details of further events will be provided when they become available if relevant.
-Members may receive invitations to some events directly but should not respond to these as only attendance at events agreed as suitable by the Authority will be supported.
+Members may receive invitations to some events directly but should not respond to these without first consulting with the Governance team as only attendance at events agreed as suitable by the Authority will be supported.